YesratRahman/Yesrat-Rahman-Portfolio/README.md

    * Computer Science Major

 ### Summary
-Dedicated Full Stack Engineer with the experience of using tools such as Spring Boot, Angular, Vue.js, JPA/Hibernate, REST, and SQL Databases.
+Dedicated Full Stack Engineer with hands on experience of using tools such as Spring Boot, Angular, Vue.js, JPA/Hibernate, REST, and SQL Databases.
+Demonstrates the capability of maintaining code by fixing bugs as well as conducting end to end testing.
+Highly skilled at collaborating with team members to ship beautiful products with deadline.

+<hr><hr>

+## Personal Projects
+### Owner and Creator
+#### Personal Wallet

+### Owner and Creator
+#### Contributor

+<hr><hr>

+## Experience